djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 This configuration logs all database activities to a table for analysis.

----

-## Additional Security Practices
+### Additional Security Practices

 Beyond the fundamental measures, several additional practices can enhance database security.

-### Data Masking
+#### Data Masking

-- **Definition**: The process of hiding original data with modified content (masking) to protect sensitive information.
+- The process of masking sensitive data replaces **original content** with modified, non-sensitive versions to protect confidentiality.
-- **Use Cases**:
-  - **Non-Production Environments**: Protecting sensitive data in development, testing, or training environments where full security controls may not be in place.
+- Non-production environments benefit by safeguarding sensitive data in development, testing, or training contexts where full security controls may not exist.
-  - **Data Sharing**: Safely sharing data with partners, vendors, or other third parties without exposing confidential information.
+- Data masking enables secure sharing with partners, vendors, or third parties without exposing critical or private information.

 **Techniques:**

-- **Static Data Masking**: Masks data in a copy of the database, creating a sanitized version for non-production use.
+- Static data masking creates a **sanitized database copy** for non-production use, ensuring sensitive information remains secure.
-- **Dynamic Data Masking**: Applies masking rules on-the-fly as data is retrieved from the database, without altering the data at rest.
+- Dynamic data masking applies rules in real time, masking data as it is accessed, while keeping the original data unchanged at rest.

 **Example in SQL Server:**